 - Day care

 Graduation & Transfer Rates

 Community colleges offer a variety of career and transfer options for students.
-The following table shows the graduation and transfer-out rates for College of Marin, versus those community colleges found throughout the state of California, which can be valuable information for determining which school to attend.
+The following table shows the graduation and transfer-out rates for College of Marin, versus those community colleges in California, which can be valuable information for determining which school to attend.